Cape Horn: Climate

 Cloud coverage is generally extensive, with averages from 5.2 eighths in May and July to 6.4 eighths in December and January.
 Precipitation is high throughout the year: the weather station on the nearby Diego Ramírez Islands, 109 km south-west in the Drake Passage, shows the greatest rainfall in March, averaging 137.4 mm; while October, which has the least rainfall, still averages 93.7 mm.
 Wind conditions are generally severe, particularly in winter.
 In summer, the wind at Cape Horn is gale force up to 5 percent of the time, with generally good visibility; however, in winter, gale-force winds occur up to 30 percent of the time, often with poor visibility.

 Many stories are told of hazardous journeys "around the Horn", most describing fierce storms.
 Charles Darwin wrote: "One sight of such a coast is enough to make a landsman dream for a week about shipwrecks, peril and death."

 Being the southernmost point of land outside of Antarctica, the region experiences barely 7 hours of daylight during the June solstice, with Cape Horn itself having 6 hours and 57 minutes.
 The region experiences around 17 1/2 hours of daylight during the December solstice, and experiences only nautical twilight from civil dusk to civil dawn.
 White nights occur during the week around the December solstice.

-Cape Horn yields a subpolar oceanic climate (Cfb), with abundant precipitation—much of which falls as sleet and snow.
+Cape Horn yields a polar climate (ET), with abundant precipitation—much of which falls as sleet and snow.